Mohan-parimi/currency_exchange_main/README.md

 ## Note

-The project includes fallback code for a different API, which can be used as an alternative if needed.
+The project includes fallback code for a different API, which can be used as an alternative.